johangithub/AFMAN11-217v1/chp6.md

 6.5.1.3.2.
 Straight-in approaches.
 The types of navigation aids that provide final approach guidance and the runway to which the final approach courses are aligned identify straight-in approaches.
 A slash (/) indicates that more than one type of equipment may be required to execute the final approach (VOR/DME, ILS/DME, etc.).
 Be aware that additional equipment may be required to execute the other portions of the procedure (Figure 6.4).

 ##### Figure 6.4.
-IAP With “/” in Title.
+IAP With "/" in Title.

 6.5.1.3.2.1.
-Where more than one approach using the same final approach guidance is developed to the same runway, each runway/navigational aid combination will be identified with an alphabetical suffix beginning at the end of the alphabet; e.g. ILS Z RWY 28L (first procedure), ILS Y RWY 28L (second procedure), ILS X RWY 28L (third procedure), etc. Suffixes will be used in reverse alphabetical order, beginning with -Z‖ (Figure 6.5).
+Where more than one approach using the same final approach guidance is developed to the same runway, each runway/navigational aid combination will be identified with an alphabetical suffix beginning at the end of the alphabet; e.g. ILS Z RWY 28L (first procedure), ILS Y RWY 28L (second procedure), ILS X RWY 28L (third procedure), etc. Suffixes will be used in reverse alphabetical order, beginning with "Z" (Figure 6.5).

 ##### Figure 6.5.
 More Than One Approach With Same Final Approach Guidance.